 I had a unique upbringing which led to much travel and independence.
 I went to boarding school for high school as my parents-who are refined gypsies-moved to an island when I was 11.
 There happened to be more livestock than students in the school I was enrolled in.
-Instead of letting me graze with the goats they sent me to a proper place to study.

 I then went on to heartily attend five

 colleges.
 Luckily I found what I had been craving at Naropa University in Boulder, Colorado.
 There I graduated with a B.A. in Contemplative Psychology in 2001.
 Naropa is a special school and it was there I started my daily practice of meditation which I foster by attending yearly meditation retreats.